ecumenic/project/Readme.md

 7. **Ecosystem Analysis:** From our enterprise we develop our data-scientific research on global concearning indicators and trends (https://bit.do/ecumenic-ecosystem).
 8. **Ecomuseologic Program:** From our ecosystemic data-analysis we develop our curatorial artscraft educational toolbox (https://bit.do/ecumenic-ecomuseology).
 9. **Ecocreativity Aesthetics:** From our modular artistic ecomuseology we develop our reliability engineering philosophic treatise (https://bit.do/ecumenic-ecocreativity).
+10. **Collaborating:** You may support us donating (https://donorbox.org/ecumenic), sending a contribution (https://bit.do/ecumenic-contribution), joining our development community, and proposing a partnership (https://ecumenic-partnership).